Siem Reap, Cambodia: The Ultimate Travel Guide 2026

 CC BY-SA 4.0 / Christophe95

-Krol Ko Temple is an ancient Buddhist temple located in Angkor Archaeological Park, Siem Reap, Cambodia.
-Built at the end of the 12th century in the Bayon style under the reign of King Jayavarman VII (1181–1218 AD), it lies to the south of the famous Neak Pean island temple, situated in the Jaytataka Baray.
-The […]
+Krol Ko Temple is a small ancient Buddhist temple ruin in Angkor Archaeological Park near Siem Reap, Cambodia.
+Built in the late 12th century in the Bayon style during the reign of King Jayavarman VII, it sits just south of Neak Pean on the Jayatataka Baray, making it an easy addition if you’re already on the Grand Circuit route.
+What…

 Location: Krol Ko, Angkor Archaeological Park, Krong Siem Reap, Cambodia | Distance: 12.4km